 He attended Army Airborne (parachutist) School and Army Jumpmaster School at Ft.
 Benning GA and led many parachute ops from fixed wing aircrafts & helicopters from the Army, Air Force, Navy, and Marines.
 In the Marines, he was authorized to wear the Navy Diver insignia, Army and Navy parachutist "jump wings" badges, and the French Fourragere decoration.

 During training in Quantico VA, O'Brien played a season for the Marine Corps Quantico rugby team.
-He was meritoriously augmented from reserve to regular officer which was required for his promotion to Captain and to continue his military career.
+In a highly competitive process, hIs officer's commission was meritoriously augmented from reserve to regular officer which was required for his promotion to Captain and to continue his military career.

-On promotion to Captain in the Marines, he was selected to serve at Bootcamp Parris Island SC as a Series Commander, Battalion Adjutant, and Battalion Executive Officer leading Drill Instructors training thousands of recruits to graduate from Marine Corps Bootcamp & become Marines.
+On promotion to Captain in the Marines, he was selected to serve at Bootcamp Parris Island SC as a Series Commander, Battalion Adjutant then Battalion Executive Officer supervising & leading Drill Instructors training thousands of recruits to graduate from Marine Corps Bootcamp & become Marines.

-As Battalion Adjutant, he carried his Uncle Richard's 1952 USMC sword while leading many ceremonies including Bootcamp graduation ceremonies.
+As a Battalion Adjutant (2RTB) at Parris Island, he carried his Uncle Dick's 1952 USMC sword while leading many ceremonies including Bootcamp graduation ceremonies.
 (Don't mess up that ceremony, "Moms of America" are filming it.)
-A top inspiration for Tony joining the Marines, Uncle Dick was a Marine Colonel & Vietnam veteran who also served in Recon and was a decorated Vietnamese linguist interrogating prisoners in combat, an infantry battalion commander (1st Bn, 8th Marines), and national commandant of the Marine Corps League (MCL), the first MCL commandant while serving on active duty since the legendary General John A. Lejeune founded the MCL in 1923.
+A top inspiration for Tony joining the Marines, Uncle Dick was a Marine Colonel & Vietnam veteran who also served in Recon and was a decorated Vietnamese linguist interrogating prisoners in combat, later was an infantry battalion commander (1st Bn, 8th Marines), and then national commandant of the Marine Corps League (MCL), the first MCL national commandant while serving on active duty since the legendary General John A. Lejeune founded the MCL in 1923.

-While stationed in South Carolina, he earned his FAA private pilot license.
+While stationed in South Carolina, Tony earned his FAA private pilot license.

 O'Brien is especially grateful to CAPT Larry Bailey, then Commanding Officer of BUD/S, who supported his application to transfer to the Navy & attend BUD/S.